aviv1ron1/nou/README.md

 # nou
 nou = Null Or Undefined

-this is a node module that creates shortcut methods for util.isNullOrUndefined

-because its too hard and long to write `util.isNullOrUndefined`

-instead use:
+Tired of writing  `util.isNullOrUndefined`?
+This module is for you!
+It creates shortcut methods such as `isNou` or `isNull`.

+# Usage:
 ``
 const nou = require('nou');